instana/python-sensor/.tekton/README.md

 In order to authorize the incoming webhooks into our cluster, we need to share a secret between our webhook listener, and the GitHub repo.
-Generate a long, strong and random generated token, put it into `github-interceptor-secret.yaml`.
+This resource can be shared across multiple tekton Tri Generate a long, strong and random generated token, put it into `github-interceptor-secret.yaml`.
 Create the secret resource:
 ````bash